-We had the BEST day!
+We didn’t know it until we got there, but Mobile was in full swing for Mardi Gras!
 The kids loved it and have asked me many times when we are going back.

 5 Fun Things to Do in Mobile, Alabama

-1. See the USS Alabama
+See the USS Alabama

-2. Check out the Submarine – the USS Drum
+Check out the Submarine – the USS Drum

-3. Visit the Gulf Coast Exploreum Science Center
+Visit the Gulf Coast Exploreum Science Center

 My kids loved all of the hands-on exhibits, but their favorites were the Discovery Zone and the Wharf of Wonder.
 They loved playing in the ball pit and putting on puppet shows.
-They were able to build and test their own tiny raft at one of the exhibits.
-Before you leave, make sure you visit the My Body Works exhibit to see the giant beating heart and learn more about your body.
+They even built and tested a tiny raft at one of the exhibits.
+And the My Body Works exhibit was a hit with its giant beating heart!

 There are four permanent galleries at the center: Scratch Factory, Discovery Zone, My Body Works, and the Wharf of Wonder.
-However, there are always travelling exhibits that stop at the Exploreum, so no two visits are ever the same.
+However, there are traveling exhibits that stop at the Exploreum, so no two visits are ever the same.

-4. Visit the Moon Pie General Store
+Visit the Moon Pie General Store

 The Moon Pie General Store and its soda fountain was a huge hit with my girls.
 We had a little bit of time to kill and just happened to wander in.

 See a Mardi Gras Parade

 Luckily, we found a great spot not far from the Moon Pie General Store and stayed out late catching Mardi Gras beads, toys, candy, and Moon Pies.

 *Bonus* Find an Oyster Shell

 The Oyster Trail is a public art treasure hunt throughout coastal Alabama.
 Trail maps can be picked up in various locations or downloaded from the Oyster Trail website if you are interested in finding all of the shells.

 There are so many things to do in Mobile, that we couldn’t possibly have done them all in one day.